ocaml-community/awesome-ocaml/README.md

 - [ocaml-rpc](https://github.com/mirage/ocaml-rpc) – Light library to deal with RPCs in OCaml.

-## Automated Theorem Proving

-- [Coq](http://coq.inria.fr/) – Coq is a formal proof management system.
-It provides a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
-- [Why3](http://why3.lri.fr/) – Why3 is a platform for deductive program verification.
-It provides a rich language for specification and programming, called WhyML, and relies on external theorem provers, both automated and interactive, to discharge verification conditions.

 ## Books

 - [How to Think Like a (Functional) Programmer](http://www.greenteapress.com/thinkocaml/index.html) by Allen Downey and Nicholas Monje – How to Think Like a Computer Scientist is an introductory programming textbook based on the OCaml language.
 It is a modified version of Think Python by Allen Downey.
 It is intended for newcomers to programming and also those who know some programming but want to learn programming in the function-oriented paradigm, or those who simply want to learn OCaml.